-The material features of the Amended 2010 Plan are outlined below.
-Except for the 7,500,000 share increase to the Share Reserve and the increase in the total number of shares issuable (after accounting for cancellations and terminations) from ten million to 25 million, the terms of the Amended 2010 Plan are unchanged from the 2010 Plan that was approved by stockholders in June 2010.
 This summary is qualified in its entirety by reference to the complete text of the Amended 2010 Plan.
-Stockholders are urged to read the actual text of the Amended 2010 Plan in its entirety, which is appended to this proxy statement as Appendix A.
+Stockholders are urged to read the Amended 2010 Plan in its entirety, which is appended to this proxy statement as Appendix A.